-All of these civil lawsuits filed by victims of the Camp Lejeune water contamination were eventually dismiss based on North Carolina’s statute of repose.
-North Carolina’s statute of repose strictly prohibits any tort lawsuits filed more than 10-years after a claim arises.
+All of these civil lawsuits filed by victims of Camp Lejeune water contamination were eventually dismissed based on North Carolina’s statute of repose.
+North Carolina’s statute of repose strictly prohibits any tort lawsuits filed more than 10 years after a claim arises.
 This effectively blocked all of the Lejeune plaintiffs and led to the dismissal of all cases.

 Not surprisingly, this result prompted a lot of public outrage.
 Many viewed it as the federal government essentially turning its back on thousands of innocent victims (most of whom were former Marines who proudly served their country).
 This backlash eventually led to the introduction of a new federal law in Congress called the Camp Lejeune Justice Act (“CLJA”) that was passed on August 10, 2022.

 The CLJA gives Camp Lejeune victims a specifically recognized right to avoid the North Carolina repose statute and file a tort lawsuit in federal court.
 The CLJA was recently merged into a larger bill called the Honoring Our Pact Act, which was passed by Congress and signed by President Biden.

 How Much Will Camp Lejeune Water Contamination Lawsuits Be Worth?